systeminit/si/app/docs/src/explanation/iac-comparison.md

 When the template is run, the components defined in the management function will be created in the workspace.
 The clever among you will be considering that our Standard VPC Template is quite a bit smaller than the example we gave for Terraform - and that's a feature, not a bug.
 In System Initiative, you build templates that handle the *most common* repeatable cases - because the template itself expands into components within the workspace.
 They are fully present - they are not hidden behind a "black box".
 Rather than forcing those details up into an ever more complex component (and thus re-creating the 200% problem!), users *iterate* on the output of the template to adapt it to their circumstances.

 As an example, the AWS VPC Terraform Module supports configuring [Amazon Redshift Subnet Groups](https://docs.aws.amazon.com/redshift/latest/mgmt/working-with-cluster-subnet-groups.html).
-This functionality exists within the AWS VPC Terraform Module because declaring those resources from outside the module requires too much knowledge of the outputs of the module.
+This functionality exists within the AWS VPC Terraform Module because declaring those resources outside the module requires too much knowledge of the module's outputs.
 To fully understand how this functionality works in the module, you will need to have a deep understanding of the module, Redshift, and AWS networking.

 With System Initiative, the two would be treated as *separate things* - which they are within AWS.
 Create the VPC and Subnets first, then add them to a Redshift Subnet Group.
-Or you could create them all at once.
+Or, you could create them all at once.
 Either way, the most likely thing a user would do is use our AI Agent with a prompt like this:

 ```prompt [Create a Redshift Subnet Group]
 > Create a VPC with two availability zones using the AWS VPC Template.
 Then